Substra/substra-documentation/docs/source/operations/howto/backend-deployment.rst

       helm install RELEASE-NAME substra/substra-backend --version VERSION --values backend-values.yaml

-   | Replace ``RELEASE-NAME`` with the name of your substra backend release (it can be an arbitrary name).
+   | Replace ``RELEASE-NAME`` with the name of your Substra backend release (it can be an arbitrary name).
-   | Replace ``VERSION`` with the version of the substra backend helm chart you want to deploy.
+   | Replace ``VERSION`` with the version of the Substra backend helm chart you want to deploy.

-   This will create all the Kubernetes resources required for a functional substra backend in your Kubernetes cluster.
+   This will create all the Kubernetes resources required for a functional Substra backend in your Kubernetes cluster.